 In addition, some forms of sexual misconduct are crimes.
-The College of Saint Benedict and St. John's University strongly encourage individuals who have experienced sexual violence (i.e., sexual assault, dating or domestic violence, stalking) to notify law July 2018 171 | P a g e enforcement.
+The College of Saint Benedict and St. John's University strongly encourage individuals who have experienced sexual violence (i.e., sexual assault, dating or domestic violence, stalking) to notify law enforcement.
 The institutions will promptly assist an individual who reports having experienced an incident of sexual violence with making a report to law enforcement.

 The institutions do not report incidents of sexual violence to law enforcement without the consent of the complainant unless the incident involves a minor or presents a serious risk to the health and safety of individuals or the campus community.